 Art Classes

 Art classes, from high art to folk art, have a long tradition at JASC.
-As we move into our nw building we are very excited to bring back various classes and workshops in 2025.
+We are very excited to bring back various classes and workshops in 2025 as we settle into our new building.

 We keep class size small offering high quality instruction.
 Class fees vary according to materials used.